-Fig. 3.25 Evaluation on the current personal job situation, and exptections for the future by gender and age rate your household financial situation?
+Fig. 3.25 Evaluation on the current personal job situation, and exptections for the future by gender and age

 Young people's opinion of their current job is split almost equally between good and bad.
 However, 65% feel that their household financial situation is good (Fig. 3.23 and 3.26).
 Only a small minority think that their situation will get worse in the future (Fig. 3.24 and 3.27).
 Women are more pessimistic about the current situation and over 25s are more optimistic about the future.